Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 Jump on the bus (or tuk-tuk) towards Tissamaharama (Tissa to the locals) for around three hours, before making your way to Kirinda where the majority of Yala National Park accommodation exists.

-The impressive Yala National Park straddles the south-eastern coastline of Sri Lanka and is a must-see on any Sri Lanka itinerary.
-The 1268km² park is home to a rich array of dunes, forest, open plains and lush lagoons, which also attracts a huge diversity of wildlife; 44 mammals species (including elephants) and over 215 bird species, to be exact, and leopards, lots of leopards.
+The 1268km² park is home to a rich array of dunes, forest, open plains and lush lagoons, which also attracts a huge diversity of wildlife; 44 mammal species (including elephants) and over 215 bird species, to be exact, and leopards, lots of leopards.

-MORNING | Book a safari (pick up at 5:30am, park opens at 6:30am) for the best chance to spot the rare and incredible animals of Sri Lanka.
+MORNING | Book a safari (pick up at 5:30 am, park opens at 6:30 am) for the best chance to spot the rare and incredible animals of Sri Lanka.
 Although you’re not guaranteed to see a leopard, the chances here in Yala are much higher than elsewhere, so keep your eyes peeled.

 It’s worth noting that the safari routes can get very popular and crowded, especially during high season.
-To avoid this, we'd suggest visiting during shoulder season, or joining a safari tour group.
+To avoid this, we'd suggest visiting during shoulder season or joining a safari tour group.

-You can book a safari through your accommodation, or when you arrive into Kirinda.
+You can book a safari through your accommodation, or when you arrive in Kirinda.
 There are a number of Jeeps that roam the streets looking for tourists, so enquire with one of these and negotiate a price you’re comfortable with.

-We negotiated LKR 5,000 for the jeep hire, guide and morning safari, however this price does not include the park entry fees, which are LKR 3500 per person, nor a tip for your driver if you feel their service was worth it!
+We negotiated LKR 5,000 for the jeep hire, guide and morning safari, however, this price does not include the park entry fees, which are LKR 3500 per person, nor a tip for your driver if you feel their service was worth it!

 DAY | After your morning safari, check out and start making your way towards Ella.